Tag Archives: Animated

 Animation-wise, this film does resemble a Disney film as the colors and animals are meticulously drawn and composed.

-The tale, as anyone who has read the book knows, is quite dark and satirical/political, and sadly, is relatable today as class systems, power, and greed are still quite prevalent in today’s society.
+As anyone who has read the book knows, the tale is dark and satirical/political.
+Unfortunately, it is relatable today, as class systems, power, and greed are still quite prevalent in today’s society.

-The ending of the film is changed and is more hopeful than the book ending, presumably to appeal to a larger audience.
+The ending is changed and is more hopeful than the book ending, presumably to appeal to a larger audience.

 The written fable is far superior to the film, though the film is well done and effective and gets the message across.